cminyard/gensio/README.rst

 * openssl dev libraries and executable - For all the crypto

 * openipmi dev libraries - For IPMI serial over lan, if you want that.
+  Note that you need a pretty recent one, really 2.0.31 or newer.

 * libsctp dev library - For sctp support